Ahairyoldserver/Messages/README.md

 This repository holds all messages for the **ahairyoldserver.net** network!

 ## Files and Structure
-This repository holds all messages in all supported languages for our network.
-For each plugin, a folder is created with its name, where the name is the exact plugin name.
-Each plugin needs to have a properties file for every supported languages.
-This will be validated by the workflow.
-In addition, there are some more files for configuration which will be described in the following subsections.
+This repository contains all messages in all supported languages for our network.
+For each plugin, a folder is created with its name, where the name is the exact name of the plugin.
+Each plugin must have a properties file for each supported language.
+This is checked by the workflow.
+In addition, there are some other files for configuration, which are described in the following subsections.

 ### Language Files
-All language-files are properties files.
-This means, all entries are structured like a dictionary.
-To ensure that the automation and the reading from our MessageAPI works fine, please follow the constraints below:
+All language files are property files.
+This means that all entries are structured like a dictionary.
+To ensure that automation and reading from our MessageAPI works smoothly, please note the following restrictions:
 1. Naming convention of all language-files: `messages_languageCode_countryCode.properties`
 2. For each language specified in the [settings.yml](https://github.com/Ahairyoldserver/Messages/blob/develop/settings.yml), a language file needs to be created for each plugin.
 3. All language files are located in the corresponding plugin folder.